Package insert / product label

 Long-term administration of Acetazolamide is contraindicated in patients with chronic noncongestive angle-closure glaucoma since it may permit organic closure of the angle to occur while the worsening glaucoma is masked by lowered intraocular pressure.

-Caution is advised for patients receiving concomitant high-dose aspirin and Acetazolamide, as anorexia, tachypnea, lethargy, coma and death have been reported.
+Caution is advised for patients receiving concomitant high-dose aspirin and Acetazolamide, as anorexia, tachypnea, lethargy, metabolic acidosis, coma, and death have been reported.

 Increasing the dose does not increase the diuresis and may increase the incidence of drowsiness and/or paresthesia.
 Increasing the dose often results in a decrease in diuresis.
 Under certain circumstances, however, very large doses have been given in conjunction with other diuretics in order to secure diuresis in complete refractory failure.